jakeloggins/Clod/developer-guide.md

 #### From User

-The user has the ability to update the value of the device's endpoints via certain dashboard cards.
-Therefore the device needs to be subscribe to all of its endpoint topics.
+The user can change the value of a device endpoint by sending an MQTT message to the endpoint's address.
+Therefore the device needs to subscribe to all of its endpoint topics.
 The payload from the user is in the same format as the one coming from the device.

 ```
 Address: /[path]/control/Kroobar/barDoor